LiterallyUnknown/1964js/README.md

 Install NodeJS
 Install NPM
-Install Java (Security is an issue on Windows, be cautious [12-30-2015]) Run compile.sh in MinGW/MSYS/Cygwin
+Install Java (Security is an issue on Windows, be cautious [12-30-2015]) Run compile.sh in MinGW/MSYS/Cygwin/WSL
 ```

-The script is known to work on Mac OS X 10.13.4 and Ubuntu 14.04.3 LTS/15.10 64-bit.
+The script is known to work on Mac OS X 10.13.4, Windows 10, and Ubuntu 20.04 LTS 64-bit.
 It should work on any platforms that have a Bash shell.

 # About the emulator